 This is a utility which can convert lots of different PDS files and FITS files to PNGs, including 16 bit PNGs when applicable.
-I originally wrote this solely for myself to use so it's somewhat 'quick-and-dirty' and not particularly user friendly; it runs in a command prompt ("DOS") window.
+I originally wrote this solely for myself to use so it has a somewhat 'quick-and-dirty' look and is not particularly user friendly; it runs in a command prompt ("DOS") window.
 It has been tested under Windows 7 and Windows 10 but should also work under Windows Vista, Windows 8.x and probably Windows XP.

-This utility should work for converting lots of different PDS files, e.g. MER, Pathfinder, Voyager, Galileo, Cassini, Stardust, various Mars orbiters, Mariner 9/10 (!), Viking Orbiter, Viking Lander, Magellan, Clementine, Messenger, Phoenix, Venus Express, LRO, New Horizons, Dawn, Curiosity, Rosetta etc.
+This utility should work for converting lots of different PDS files, e.g. MER, Pathfinder, Voyager, Galileo, Cassini, Stardust, various Mars orbiters, Mariner 9/10 (!), Viking Orbiter, Viking Lander, Magellan, Clementine, Messenger, Phoenix, Venus Express, LRO, New Horizons, Dawn, Curiosity, Rosetta, Chang'e 3 etc.

 |Download and setup||How to use||Updates and changes|

 IMG2PNG and associated files can be downloaded here (5.3 MB ZIP file).
 Unzip the ZIP file and put img2png.exe, cfitsio.dll, several files with names ending with .RSX and img2png.ini somewhere on your computer (they must be placed in the same directory).
 At this time, img2png.ini is only necessary if you want to calibrate Cassini images or if you want to convert LRO NAC images.
 A standalone version of img2png.exe can be downloaded here if you are upgrading and already have the associated files.
 The mottlemap_hack.img file is only used if you want to calibrate Cassini images - see below.

 The following steps are only necessary if you want to calibrate Cassini images and/or convert LRO NAC images: